horoc/treetops/README.md

 ### Dependencies

+Currently, we have published the snapshot version, we will publish the first release version after fully testing most of the cases.

-Currently, we just publish it into the maven snapshot center, if you want to have a look,  you can pull the snapshot version to have a try.
+But if you want to have a look,  you can pull the snapshot version to have a try.

 Add repositories: